 The process of building, selecting and recombining can continue from this until an endpoint/goal is reached.

 A simplified overview of the cycle is:

 After Gilgamesh’s talk I feel like I learnt a lot about the fundamental process of Evolutionary Programming.
 Gilgamesh used a lot of biological terminology which I felt made it easier to follow and understand.
 It was detailed but easy to follow and I would thoroughly recommend watching this if you didn’t have a chance to catch it at the Dyalog ’17 User Meeting.
-Unfortunately, the video is currently not up on Dyalog’s YouTube channel, but will be up in due course.
+The full presentation is below, Courtesy of Dyalog.

 Sam is an APL Developer at Optima Systems.
 He started at Optima in 2012 as an apprentice straight after finishing College.
 Sam decided to take Computing whilst studying at college, yet, he never intended to but, he thought it sounded interesting at the time.
 Sam’s original career plans involved studying Meteorology at university, to become a Meteorologist.
 His plans changed when he realised how much he enjoyed code.
 More about Sam.

 - Stormwind Simulator at Dyalog ’16

 - Indexing arrays in APL: Squad indexing on Multi-dimensional Arrays

 - How have video games changed our lives?

 - Out of the office…well my usual one at least!

 - My First Month (and a half) at Optima Systems